linagora/openpaas-esn/doc/pubsub.md

 - mongodb:configurationAvailable.
 Fired when the mongodb configuration is available.
 - mongodb:connexionAvailable.
 Fired every time the connection to the mongodb server is established.
 - domain:invitations:sent({user, domain, emails}).
 Fired when domain invitations have been sent.
+- timeline:message:created({message, user}).
+Fired when a new message is posted on the timeline.